Resource competition in Three-gene-motif & Emergence of Feed-forward response: A Spatiotemporal Study: Model Formulation

-Following similar arguments, we re-create resource driven FFL (rFFL) capable of mimicking coherent type $3$, incoherent type $2$ and incoherent type $3$ FFL motif.
-The reason behind choosing these four motifs is that in all these architectures $X$ to $Z$ competition is a repression.
+Following similar arguments, we re-create resource-driven FFL (rFFL) capable of mimicking coherent type $3$, incoherent type $2$, and incoherent type $3$ rFFL motif.
+The reason behind choosing these four motifs is that in all these architectures $X$ to $Z$ regulation is a repression, which can also arise due to resource limitation.